 Takeaway: Include a rationale at the bottom of your budget request.
 Include specific ways that your drone program will make money and save money.

-We’ll be going over these questions and much more at How to Plan and Budget for Your Drone Program on October 12.
-I hope you can attend!
+We went over these questions and much more in How to Plan and Budget for Your Drone Program.
+Check it out!